erikaspada/Mathematical-models-for-tumour-response/README.md

 # Mathematical models for tumour response to chemotherapy drugs
-**Official repository for the Bachelor thesis**
-The project focuses on the analysis of the evolution of a cancerous population subjected to chemotherapy drugs.
+Repository for the Bachelor thesis which focuses on the analysis of the evolution of a cancerous population subjected to chemotherapy drugs.
 It investigates the evolution of a phenotypic population state using a reaction–diffusion model and its analytical approximation via Euler methods.

 ## Repository Structure

-### `functions/`
+### `functions`
 The `functions` folder contains:
 - `define_parameters.m` – Initializes all physical and simulation parameters (space, time, biological constants).
 - `drug_schedule.m` – Defines the time profile of the administered drug.